 // MY NAME IS DANIELAnd after years of dreaming I've sold everything I own and set off on the open road.
 I've made this site as a sort of photo journal of my travels.
 The map shows where I've been (red), where I've stayed a month or more (yellow), and where I plan to go (white).
 And so, armed with little more than a backpack, a camera, and a dream, I now take the road less traveled by.
 So it goes.

 MONTEVIDEO A peculiar visa rule of Argentina (many countries in fact) is that you are only allowed to visit for ninety days before you must leave, but then you're free to immediately re-enter and get ninety more days.
 I did this three times while living in Buenos Aires, each time taking the ferry across the Rio de la Plata to Uruguay, having a visit, then coming back.
-Finally though, I decided simply not to come back and I rented an apartment here in Montevideo and attended a small Spanish school in a quaint historic district.
+Finally though, I decided not to come back and I rented an apartment here in Montevideo and attended a small Spanish school in a quaint historic district.
 Uruguay is an amazing little country and Montevideo, the capital, is a great little city, with plenty of parks, tree lined historic boulevards, a walled old city, and surrounded by the ocean on three sides.
 There's quite an arts and music scene here as well.
 A+

 COLONIA DEL SACRAMENTO Colonia is a small coastal city, originally founded by the Portuguese, and one of the best preserved colonial era cities in South America.
 It's historic quarter is now a UN World Heritage Site.
 The city was founded in 1680 but over the next few centuries was constantly changing hands between the Portuguese who controlled Brazil to the north and the Spanish who controlled Argentina to the south.
 Supposedly you can tell which streets were built by whom based on the style of cobblestones being used.
 When Brazil and Argentina finally gained their independence, they continued to fight over control of Uruguay, until the UK helped foster an independence movement in Uruguay with international recognition so that Uruguay could act as a neutral buffer between the ever fighting Brazil and Argentina.
-Buenos Aires is just opposite the river so this is where most foreigners come to do their 'visa-run' as its called.
+Buenos Aires is just opposite the river so this is where most foreigners come to do their 'visa-run'.
 You can see the ferry journey in the last photo.